o0000003/portfolio/README.md

-# Abhay Sharma - Web Dev II - Portfolio
+# Khai Ly O - Web Dev II - Portfolio

 ## Project Explanation
 I started with the design I did in UX Design I class using Figma.
 For this project I used Bootstrap.